Skip to main content

 A Resilient World?
 Understanding vulnerability in a changing climate is the second report about the 2021 World Risk Poll findings.

 Revealing how people worldwide feel their country’s infrastructure and government can cope in the face of disasters, the report provides global insights into how prepared and resilient individuals believe their communities, countries, and institutions are in dealing with hazards.
-The findings can be used by governments, development agencies, businesses, and researchers to help them identify vulnerabilities and take action to make people safer.
+The findings can be used by governments, development agencies, businesses, and researchers to help them understand climate risk perception, identify vulnerabilities and take action to make people safer.

 Download the PDF report